gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

-The next best test is to introduce one controlled pressure only:
+The next best test is to introduce one new structural pressure:

-- a returned trace that either confirms or weakly contradicts the predicted hold-state
+- a second source/object with weak coupling

 This will let the triad be tested on:
-- confirmation
+- multi-source persistence
-- mismatch
+- coupling detection
-- correction pressure
+- cross-train coherence
-- and possible reweighting of the active field
+- ambiguity between independent and linked choreographies

-That is the next meaningful step.
+That is now the next meaningful step.